 • Constantine is said to have converted to Christianity after seeing a cross of light in the sky before the Battle of the Milvian Bridge in 312.
 This was instrumental for the early Christian church.

-• Although Rome was claimed by the Allies in 1944, the Germans had withdrawn a year before, which is partly why it suffered so little damage during WWII.
+• Although Rome was claimed by the Allies in 1944, the German Nazis had withdrawn a year before, which is partly why it suffered so little damage during WWII.

 • When Rome finally joined the new Italy in 1870, after the withdrawal of Napoleon III from the Papal States, the Vatican rejected the new king’s right to rule.
 The dispute was not resolved until 1929.